An Overdetermined Neumann boundary value problem with a general driving force: Abstract

 \section{Abstract}

-In this paper, we prove the existence of a family of non trivial compact subdomains $\O$ in the manifold $\mathcal{M}=\R^N\times \R/2\pi\Z$ for which the overdetermined Neumann boundary value problem
+In this paper, we prove the existence of a family of non trivial compact subdomains $\O$ in the manifold $\mathcal{M}=\R^N\times \R/2\pi\Z, N\geq 2$ for which the overdetermined Neumann boundary value problem

-admits solutions for some $\mu > 0$ and $2<p<2^{*}=\frac{2N}{N-2}$ if $N\geq 3$ or $p>2$ if $N=2$.
-The domains we construct have nonconstant principal curvature, and therefore are not isoparametric nor homogeneous.
-By this, we establish a non-linear analogue of a recent result obtained by Fall, Weth and the first named author in \cite{Fall-MinlendI-Weth4}, where the overdetermined Neumann eigenvalue problem for the Laplacian was considered.
+admits solutions for some $\mu > 0$ and a $C^{1, \alpha}$ function $g:\R\rightarrow\R.$ The domains we construct have nonconstant principal curvature, and therefore are not isoparametric nor homogeneous.
+The argument we develop applies for both linear and non-linear functions $g$.
+By this, we generalise a recent result obtained by Fall, Weth and the first named author in \cite{Fall-MinlendI-Weth4}, where the overdetermined Neumann eigenvalue problem for the Laplacian was considered.

 \textbf{MSC 2020}: 35J57, 35J66, 35N25, 35J25, 35R35, 58J55